abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 The naturality condition
 ---

+Before, we said that we shouldn't worry too much about naturality, as it is satisfied every time.
+Statistically, however, this is not true --- as far as I am concerned, about 99.999 percent of transformations aren't really natural (I wonder if you can compute that percentage properly?).
+But at the same time, it just so happens (my favourite phrase when writing about maths) that all transformations that we care about *are* natural.

 So, what does the naturality condition entail, in programming?
 To understand this, we construct some naturality squares of the transformations that we presented.

 We choose two types that play the role of $a$, in our case $string$ and $num$ and one natural transformation, like the transformation between the identity functor and the list functor.